Overview of Obesity

 BMI is a measure of your weight as it relates to your height.
-BMI usually gives you a good idea of the amount of body fat you have.
+BMI often gives you a good idea of the amount of body fat you have.
 Your healthcare providers use BMI to find out your risk for obesity-related diseases.
-Occasionally, some very muscular people may have a BMI in the overweight range.
+Sometimes some very muscular people may have a BMI in the overweight range.
 But these people are not considered overweight because muscle tissue weighs more than fat tissue.

 In general, after the age of 50, a man’s weight tends to stay the same and often decreases slightly between ages 60 and 74.
 In contrast, a woman’s weight tends to increase until age 60, and then begins to decrease.

 Obesity can also be measured by waist-to-hip ratio.
 This is a measurement tool that looks at the amount of fat on your waist, compared with the amount of fat on your hips and buttocks.
 The waist circumference tells the amount of stomach fat.
-Increased stomach fat is associated with type 2 diabetes, high cholesterol, high blood pressure, and heart disease.
+Increased stomach fat is linked to type 2 diabetes, high cholesterol, high blood pressure, and heart disease.
 A waist circumference of more than 40 inches in men and more than 35 inches in women may increase the risk for heart disease and other diseases tied to being overweight.